drewsilcock/drewsilcock.github.io/_posts/2014-07-15-compiling-zsh.md

 # Produce the configure file from aclocal.m4 and configure.ac
 autoconf

+# Give autotools a timestamp for recompilation
+date < stamp-h.in

 # Produce Makefile and config.h via config.status
 ./configure --prefix=$HOME/.local --enable-shared